Buzz number

 This F-100 has the buzz number "FW-754" on its nose.

 Buzz numbers were letter-number combinations displayed by United States Air Force military aircraft in the years immediately after World War II, through the early 1960s.

 The first two letters of a buzz number indicated the type and designation of an aircraft while the last three were generally the last three digits of the aircraft serial number.
+If there was more than one aircraft of the same type with the same last three digits, the additional aircraft were given a sequence letter after the number, for example FS-143-A.

 Air Force fighters used buzz numbers starting with the letter F (or P, when fighters were designated as "pursuit" aircraft before June 1948), while bombers started with the letter B. For example, a P-51 Mustang would have a buzz number such as FF-230 while an F-86 Sabre might be FU-910.
 A B-66 Destroyer would have a buzz number such as BB-222.
 One of the last Air Force fighters to carry a buzz number was the F-4 Phantom II (FJ), then called the F-110 Spectre by the Air Force.